open-feature/ofep/007-OFEP-evaluation-context-propagation.md

 ## State: DRAFTING

 Evaluation context may be used to conditionally control the value returned from a flag evaluation.
 You could, for example, enable a feature for all users with a specific email domain.
-Using evaluation context propagation, application developers can set evaluation context where it's convenient (i.e. an auth service) and have it persist for the length of a transaction (i.e. request or thread).
+Using evaluation context propagation, application developers can set evaluation context where it's convenient (e.g. an auth service) and have it persist for the length of a transaction (e.g. a request or thread).

 ## Background